gsegt/keyboard/README.md

 ## QMK setup

-Clone this repository.
-It holds a fake new keyboard with only custom changes.
-It requires needs to be cloned in the `qmk_firmwares/keyboard` directory of QMK in order to be usable.

-    ```sh
-    git clone https://github.com/ickule/keyboard.git --recurse-submodules && cd keyboard
-    ```

-Now, we want to setup setup qmk in a virtual environment.
+We want to setup setup qmk in a virtual environment.
 To install the necessary packages and python modules, run the following:

     ```sh